 You are about to make the leap from high school to college.
 This is a transition that every student will make and almost every student will underestimate.
 College academics and college life are very different from what you are used to.
-The Rowland LEAP (Learning, Exploring, Achieving and Participating) Program has been designed to help our students—especially those who might want extra support in the area of mathematics—make this transition successfully.
+The Rowland LEAP (Learning, Exploring, Achieving and Participating) Program has been designed to help our students—especially those who might want extra support in the area of mathematics or literacy—make this transition successfully.

 Academics at Wilson are challenging.
 You will be expected to study hard, be prepared and push yourself to explore perspectives you might not have previously encountered in your academic life.
 And Wilson’s collaborative and supportive environment will be with you at each step.